kexxu-robotics/openeye_client_javascript/README.md

-# openeye_client_javascript
+# OpenEye javascript client

-OpenEye client for in the browser
+OpenEye client for in the browser, connect to your OpenEye glasses using javascript.

+## Status

+First very basic working version.